imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/qa.md

     ```

 - Answers could be also be of two types,
   - **Short form Answers**: where the answer is brief and to the point.
-In above example, the answers are short form.
-Majority of the Closed domain QA generate short form answers as they follow extractive approach of finding answer.
+In the above example, the answers are short form.
+Majority of the Closed domain QA models generate short form answers as they follow extractive approach of finding answer.
   - **Long form Answers**: where the answer is descriptive, standalone and may also contain additional details.
 For the above example, long form answer could be `Mohit is the author of Lazy Data Scientist`.

 !!!
 Note